blynnerup/getting_rusty/README.md

 ~~~
 If the return value isn't needed, you can leave out the semicolon after the final bracket.
 If you do use the return value, the semicolon must be there.

-### Option
-Option is used whenever something may be absent.
-A value can be checked if is _some_ or _none_ by using the dot operator `.is_some` or `.is_none`.
-Option implements the IntoIterator trait, so it can be treated like a vector of 0 or 1 items.

 ### Result
-Result is used might have a useful result or might have an error.
+Result is used when an item might have a useful result or might have an error.
 The implementation of Result looks like this:
 ~~~
 #[must_use]